queens-satellite-team/documentation/README.md

 This repository holds documentation related to the team.
 The flavour of this documentation is primarily educational, containing papers, datasheets, style guidlines and team member written documentation.
+### Getting Started
+There are three types of satellite related development on the team:
+- Writing code
+- Designing PCB's
+- CAD
+In a perfect world each member would have some level of competency at all three and push commits every week.
+I want to stress this point.
+The most important metric for the team right now is the number of commits that we are pushing.
+Check the issues for the repositories that you are interested in becasue there will always be open problems that need to be solved.
+Don't be afraid to comment or ask questions.

 ### Uploading Documentation
 We make a distinction between
 internal and external documentation.